RUBYC 2017 — HOW IT WAS

 RubyC is a major Ukrainian conference devoted to Ruby, Rails and related technologies.
 It gathers hundreds of Ruby enthusiasts from Ukraine, Poland, Germany, Bulgaria, France and many other countries over the world to discuss the latest news and spend a beautiful summer weekend in Kyiv.

-The conference took place in Kiev on the 3-4th of June.
+The conference took place in Kyiv on the 3-4th of June.
 Two days of good atmosphere and interesting people.
 From year to year, it becomes more organized and more interesting.

 Let’s talk about the speakers!
 There were 14 awesome topics and I will tell you about the most interesting ones.